neruthes/access-gateway-oidc/README.md

 - Create app and set client_id and redirect_uris.
 - Prefer PKCE to eliminate the need for client_secret.
 - Make sure to have proper JWT support.

-Note: Tested with a self-hosted Zitadel instance as IdP.
-Worked perfectly.